BBQGOD/RAG-TTT-LRM/README.md

 # Retrieval-Augmented Generation (RAG) Meets Per-Domain Test-Time Training (TTT)

+> Course Project of Advanced Machine Learning (AML) in THU 2024 Fall

 ## Environment Setup

 1. Download `jeggers/gpqa_formatted` dataset and `OpenScholar/OpenScholar-DataStore-V3` dataset from [huggingface.co](huggingface.co).
 And also download `Qwen/QwQ-32B-Preview`, `meta-llama/Llama-3.1-8B-Instruct`, `THUDM/chatglm3-6b`, and `THUDM/chatglm3-6b-base` models.
 Remember to replace all the paths in the code with your own paths.